-Cyclotomics, or a subfields.
-A complex reflection is an element s∈ GL(V) whose fixed point set is an hyperplane and which is of finite order (we will in the to 1.
-If K is a subfield of the real numbers, we get a real reflection order 2 and the non-trivial eigenvalue equal to -1.
-A reflection group is A reflection group W is a group generated by a finite number of complex reflections.
+Cyclotomics, or a subfield.
+A complex reflection is an element s∈ GL(V) of finite order whose fixed point set is an hyperplane (we will in the following just call to 1.
+If K is a subfield of the real numbers, we get a real reflection which is necessarily of order 2 and the non-trivial eigenvalue is equal to A reflection group W is a group generated by a finite number of complex reflections.